KorokinYura/NewsAggregator/README.md

 - viewing other articles: any user can read articles;
 - reading comments: any user can read comments;
 - writing comments: authenticated users can write comments;
+- admins can delete articles;
-- admins can ban articles.
+- admins can delete comments.